CH6832/theoretical-foundations/physics-bachelors-training-materials/3rd-semester/electromagnetism-ii/summaries/README-summary.md

 1. **Electromagnetic Field Simulation:**

    CST Studio Suite offers comprehensive tools for designing and analyzing electromagnetic systems, including full-wave solvers, frequency domain solvers, and time domain solvers.

----

-These expanded notes provide a detailed overview of advanced electromagnetism topics, including mathematical formulations, theoretical insights, and practical applications.
-They are intended to support a deep understanding of electromagnetic phenomena and computational techniques.